Vaccines are An Important Part of Beef Cattle Management

 Don’t save any left-over fractions once those are mixed.
 The modified live virus only lasts a few hours and even the bacterial components won’t last more than 24 hours, and the vaccine is no longer viable.
 If you only have a few animals to vaccinate, buy the smallest-dose bottle so you don’t have to waste so much when you throw away what’s left.
 Mix a new bottle for a new group of animals if you vaccinate them later.

 “If you go to the expense and trouble to vaccinate, you want the vaccine to be effective!
-Always read labels, to know if that product needs to be boostered in a few weeks.
-Typically a modified-live vaccine that’s being given to an animal for the first time—such as a replacement heifer– will need at least two doses about 3 to 4 weeks apart.
+Always read labels, to know if that product needs to be bolstered in a few weeks.
+Typically, a modified-live vaccine that’s being given to an animal for the first time—such as a replacement heifer– will need at least two doses about 3 to 4 weeks apart.
 It will take more than one dose to gain maximum immunity,” she says.

-“Some animals may mount a good immune response with one dose but others won’t, without a booster.
-If the animals are naïve to those vaccines it is very important to give two doses the first time, and after that they will only need an annual booster for the modified-live vaccines,” says Moore-Foster.
+“Some animals may mount a good immune response with one dose, but others won’t, without a booster.
+If the animals are naïve to those vaccines, it is very important to give two doses the first time, and after that they will only need an annual booster for the modified-live vaccines,” says Moore-Foster.

 “It’s also important to not give pregnant animals a modified-live vaccine unless they’ve had a vaccination prior to becoming pregnant and have some immunity already.
-Otherwise it’s best to use a killed vaccine, to eliminate the risk of causing that animal to abort and lose the pregnancy.
+Otherwise, it’s best to use a killed vaccine, to eliminate the risk of causing that animal to abort and lose the pregnancy.
 The killed vaccine will typically be much safer,” she says.

 Some producers give every cow a “scours prevention” vaccine a few weeks ahead of calving, to stimulate production of antibodies that will be included in the colostrum.
 A killed vaccine can be given one to two months prior to calving.
 In a beef herd in which all the cows and heifers are calving about the same time, they can all be vaccinated as one group, but sometimes a second dose will be needed for any that will calve toward the end of the calving season.
 Then there will be good antibody concentration in colostrum.
+Vaccines are An Important Part of Beef Cattle Management.

 The vaccines and the timing may vary with each operation, each individual herd.
 “We generally think about respiratory diseases and the pathogens that can cause scours in calves, for pre-calving vaccines.”